-We will notify the Central Registrar of Births every time a baby is born and there is a death in our hospitals.
-Additionally, where it is identified a patient has an infectious disease we have a legal obligation to notify the Health Protection Agency.
+We will notify the Central Registrar of Births every time a baby is born and when there is a death in our hospitals.
+Additionally, if it is identified that a patient has an infectious disease, the Trust has a legal obligation to notify the Health Protection Agency.

-We occasionally use external companies based outside of England e.g. Scotland, USA to measure and monitor outcomes of clinical procedures to enable us to provide the best possible care.
+We occasionally use external companies based outside of England e.g. Scotland and the United States of America to measure and monitor outcomes of clinical procedures to enable us to provide the best possible care.

-The radiology department has a contract with Alliance Medical to provide out of hours reporting on x-ray images.
-This means that if you attend here late at night and have an x-ray, a clinician is available to review the x-ray and provide a report to the consultant providing your care.
+The Radiology Department has a contract with Alliance Medical to provide out of hours reporting on x-ray images.
+This means that if you attend the Trust late at night and have an x-ray, a clinician is available to review the x-ray and provide a report to the consultant providing your care.

 The Enhancing Quality (EQ) Programme began data analysis with patients discharged from hospital in July 2010.
 The acute clinical conditions for which quality measures exist are:

 • Pneumonia (PN)

 • Acute Myocardial Infarction (AMI)

 All organisations we share your information with are subject to strict information sharing protocols.
 Anyone who receives information from us also has a legal duty to keep it confidential and secure.
 Where we share your information with these organisation we will let you know.